Choose Your Location

 Unfortunately, some producers have elected to go with their own licencing strategies, instead of the blanket coverage that CVLI provides.
 As a legal owner of intellectual property, that is certainly their right.
 Nevertheless, we continue to dialogue with these producers and remain hopeful for eventual coverage agreements.

-But keep in mind: CVLI represents hundreds of producers (including most major studios) and thousands of titles, so we are able to offer the best value by far when it comes to Church Movie licencing.
+But keep in mind: CVLI represents 700+ producers (including several major Hollywood studios) and thousands of titles, so we are able to offer the best value by far when it comes to Church Movie licencing.

 We own the movie, do we still need a licence to view or show it in public?